How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 \subsubsection{Effort per merge (RQ2.2)}

 In this research question, we study whether the adoption of feature toggles changes the effort per merge.
-Thus, using $C_{RQ2.2}$, we calculated the effort for each merge before and after the adoption of feature toggles.
+Thus, using $C_{RQ2}$, we calculated the effort for each merge.
+Then, we divided the calculated data into two groups, one containing the merge effort for merges that happened before the adoption of feature toggles, and the other for merges that happened after the adoption of feature toggles.
 The effort was measured in terms of added and removed lines of code, as explained in Section~\ref{sec:corpus}.
 Figure~\ref{fig:fig7} displays a boxplot with the distribution of effort per merge before and after the introduction of feature toggles.
-While, on average, each merge demanded 15.5 extra actions (lines added or removed) before adopting feature toggles, this number dropped to 1.9 afterward, as shown in Table~\ref{tbl:tbl9}.
+While, on average, each merge demanded 13.3 extra actions (lines added or removed) before adopting feature toggles, this number dropped to 1.7 afterward, as shown in Table~\ref{tbl:rq2_summary}.

-Proceeding similarly to the previous analysis (Section~\ref{sec:number_merges}), we first observed non-normality in our samples using the Shapiro test ($p\mbox{-}value < 0.001$).
-Then, we employed the Wilcoxon paired test to compare both samples.
-We observed a $p\mbox{-}value = 0.09$, not indicating a significant difference between the two samples.
-However, the reduction in the mean and median shown in Table~\ref{tbl:tbl9} are around 88\% and 71\%, respectively.
-Consequently, we checked the magnitude of the difference for our samples.
-As the samples did not follow a normal distribution, we applied Cliff’s Delta and observed a small effect size ($0.1889$).
+Proceeding similarly to the previous analysis (Section~\ref{sec:number_merges}), we first observed non-normality in the effort per merge data for both groups using the Shapiro test ($p\mbox{-}value < 0.001$).
+Then, we employed the Wilcoxon paired test to check if there is any significant difference between the data for the two groups.
+We observed a $p\mbox{-}value = 0.039$, indicating a significant difference.
+The reduction in the mean and median shown in Table~\ref{tbl:rq2_summary} are around 87\% and 93\%, respectively.
+Consequently, we checked the magnitude of the difference.
+As the data for the two groups do not follow a normal distribution, we applied Cliff’s Delta and observed a small effect size ($0.1889$).
+The interpretation of this result is that the observed decrease in the effort per merge before and after adopting FT is significant, although the magnitude of this difference is small.

 As in Section~\ref{sec:number_merges}, we also segmented the analysis by programming language to investigate whether the results are uniform.
 Figure~\ref{fig:boxplot-prog-lang-rq22} shows the boxplots for each of the programming languages.
-None of the programming language samples presented a normal distribution, except for PHP.
+According to the applied Shapiro-Wilk's test, none of the programming language samples presented a normal distribution, except for PHP.
 However, according to Warner \cite{warner2012applied}, nonparametric tests should be used for small samples, even without performing the normality and homoscedasticity tests.
 Thus, we applied the nonparametric Wilcoxon paired test \cite{wilcoxon_individual_1945_25} in all cases.